BETA

 Replace YOUR_API_TOKEN with your token from the API token page.

-Edit ~/Library/Application Support/Claude/claude_desktop_config.json on macOS, or %APPDATA%\Claude\claude_desktop_config.json on Windows.
-Add this to the mcpServers object:
+Claude Desktop’s config file only speaks stdio, so a remote HTTP server is reached through the mcp-remote bridge (requires Node.js).
+Edit ~/Library/Application Support/Claude/claude_desktop_config.json on macOS, or %APPDATA%\Claude\claude_desktop_config.json on Windows, and add this to the mcpServers object:

 {